 Check here if you're interested in a career with the Police Department.

 No. All materials are provided free to attendees.

 Are there any physical fitness requirements or mandatory activities?

 While there no physical fitness requirements or mandatory physical activities, a commitment to consistently attend each evening session is strongly encouraged.

 How do I apply?

-Download the application and deliver it in person or by fax or mail to:
+Download the application and deliver it in person, by mail, fax or e-mail to:

 Oklahoma City Police Department